Ada-Audio/audio_wavefiles/README.md

 alr build
 ```

 Usually, however, you would like to use the Library in your project.
-You
+Therefore,
-can do that by adding the dependency to your project by running this
+you need to add the Library as a dependency.
+You can do this by running this
 command from the root directory of your project:

 ```sh